Umami Pot

 Step 1

 Bring a pot of water to a boil.
-Add chicken skins and sake, then simmer over medium heat for 5 minutes.
+Add the chicken skin and sake, then simmer over medium heat for 5 minutes.

 torikawa ponzu_instruction-b2